-Evergy's adjusted earnings (non-GAAP) and adjusted EPS (non-GAAP) for 2020 were \$705.5 million or \$3.10 per share, respectively.
-For 2019, Evergy's adjusted earnings (non-GAAP) and adjusted EPS (non-GAAP) were \$694.0 million or \$2.89 per share, respectively.
-In addition to net income attributable to Evergy, Inc. and diluted EPS, Evergy's management uses adjusted earnings (non-GAAP) and adjusted EPS (non-GAAP) to evaluate earnings and EPS without the costs resulting from rebranding, voluntary severance, advisor expenses and the revaluation of deferred tax assets and liabilities from a change in the Kansas corporate income tax rate.
+Evergy's adjusted earnings (non-GAAP) and adjusted EPS (non-GAAP) for 2021 were \$812.6 million or \$3.54 per share, respectively.
+For 2020, Evergy's adjusted earnings (non-GAAP) and adjusted EPS (non-GAAP) were \$705.5 million or \$3.10 per share, respectively.
+In addition to net income attributable to Evergy, Inc. and diluted EPS, Evergy's management uses adjusted earnings (non-GAAP) and adjusted EPS (non-GAAP) to evaluate earnings and EPS without the income or costs resulting from non-regulated energy marketing margins from the February 2021 winter weather event and gains or losses related to equity investments which are subject to a restriction on sale that can create period to period volatility, as well as costs resulting from executive transition, severance, advisor expenses, COVID-19 vaccine incentives and the revaluation of deferred tax assets and liabilities from the Kansas corporate income tax rate change.